 Choroidal Nevus - Under the Retina/Back of the eye

 Eye freckle in the eyes is called a choroidal nevus.
 It’s also known as eye freckle under the eyes or eye freckle on the retina.
-It’s found under the retinal layer of tissue called choroid hence the name.
-It’s very hard to distinguish and recognise hence it can only be seen during an eye exam.
-This freckle under the eyes can present in grey, yellow, brown and many other colours.
-It’s very uncommon to develop, a rare condition to only 1% of the population.
-It can be harmless if the size of the eye freckle is raised and in orange colours hence checking in with your ophthalmic is the right way to avoid a potential threat.
+It is found under the retinal layer of tissue called choroid, and hence the name.
+Choroidal nevus are very hard to distinguish and can only be recognised during an eye test.
+These freckles under the eye come in colours like grey, yellow, brown and many other colours.
+The condition is very uncommon to develop and affects only 1 percent of the global population.
+Choroidal freckles can be harmless, but if the size of the eye freckle enlarges and takes an orange hue, it becomes important to check with your ophthalmologist.

 There’s also a chance that you develop eye freckles by overexposure from sun’s UV rays.
 Hence sunglasses are must while looking or working in the sun.